Company policies: 10 policies to consider for your business

 Code of conduct

-The code of conduct should cover every tiny detail that is conceivable, from dress code to office protocols, and the chain of command for property protection.
-This will act as the introductory manual for new hires and help them to become accustomed with your corporate culture.
+The code of conduct can cover practical details (e.g., dress code, office protocols) and reporting lines.
+This will act as the introductory manual for new hires and help them to become accustomed to your corporate culture.

 Disciplinary action